Ayane (Dead or Alive): In other games and media

 She has also appeared in other Koei Tecmo titles, such as the strategy game Romance of the Three Kingdoms XIV where she was included as a playable character alongside others from Dead or Alive.
 The survival horror game Fatal Frame: Maiden of Black Water features Ayane in her own side story mission, which focuses on her trying to find a missing girl.
-Ayane's inclusion in the title was at the suggestion of Nintendo, and the developers spent significant time adjusting the character's model, particularly the wobble of her breasts, based on Team Ninja's feedback.
+Ayane's inclusion in the title was at the suggestion of Nintendo, and the developers spent significant time adjusting the model, particularly the wobble of her breasts, based on Team Ninja's feedback.
 In non-Koei Tecmo produced titles, she was included in Marvelous Entertainment's fighting games Senran Kagura: Estival Versus and Senran Kagura: Peach Beach Splash, as well as the follow up title Shinobi Master Senran Kagura: New Link produced by Honey Parade Games.
 In mobile titles, she was added to Shift Up's Destiny's Child as a playable character as part of a collaboration event between Koei Tecmo and Shift Up in 2020.

 In other media, Ayane appears in several stories in the gag comic series Dead or Alive 2 Comic Anthology by DNA Media Comics.
 She was also featured in the live-action film DOA: Dead or Alive, where instead of being Kasumi's sibling she is her former servant and holds romantic feelings for Hayate.
 Dedicated to killing Kasumi, Ayane confronts her several times on the island.
 She later aids Hayate against DOATEC.
 In the film, Ayane was portrayed by actress Natassia Malthe, who went through "weeks of martial arts training in China" for the film.
 Tomonobu Itagaki later said he "wanted to have Japanese actresses portray Kasumi and Ayane," but the film's director Corey Yuen "believed strongly in his casting choices."
 Afterward, the film's producer Mark A. Altman said that he "was such a fan" of Malthe being "threatening and enigmatic as Ayane" that he cast her in his later film Dead and Deader.